ge-high-assurance/RACK/RACK-Ontology/Orienteering.md

    contains?
 That might be a duplicate/conflict with TEST_RECORD.testRecordProcedure though.

-4. Modify TEST_RECORD, which currently parallels TEST_STEP but doesn't add any new information.
-The original idea was that the output side paralleled the input side, but it's not clear that the parallel to the TEST_STEP can be extracted reliably from the test output.
-There's also a concern about if TEST_RECORD.nextRecord conflicts with TEST_STEP.nextStep what that would mean.
+4. Modify `TEST_RECORD`, which currently parallels `TEST_STEP` but doesn't add any new information.
+The original idea was that the output side paralleled the input side, but it's not clear that the parallel to the `TEST_STEP` can be extracted reliably from the test output.
+There's also a concern about if `TEST_RECORD.nextRecord` conflicts with `TEST_STEP.nextStep` what that would mean.

-   Taking a step back from this approach, it seems that ultimately the TEST_RESULTS should match up to the TESTS in 1:1, and if there's too many of either, that is a reasonable indication of a mismatch.
-Other than that, there doesn't seem to be any useful information imparted by trying to have the TEST_RECORD as a parallel to TEST_STEP (it doesn't fulfill any of the considerations discussed above).
-Instead, TEST_RECORD can be used to track the run of a subset of tests (where the TEST_RECORD corresponds to a .out file captured from a TEST_EXECUTION).
+   Taking a step back from this approach, it seems that ultimately the `TEST_RESULTS` should match up to the `TESTS` in 1:1 fashion, and if there's too many of either, that is a reasonable indication of a mismatch for TA3 analysis.
+Other than that, there doesn't seem to be any useful information imparted by trying to have the `TEST_RECORD` as a parallel to `TEST_STEP` (it doesn't fulfill any of the considerations discussed above).

+   Instead, *`TEST_RECORD` can be used to track the run of a subset of tests (where the `TEST_RECORD` corresponds to a `.out` file captured from a `TEST_EXECUTION`)*.

 5. Add fields to TEST_EXECUTION